airbytehq/airbyte/docs/integrations/sources/linkedin-ads.md

 ## Step 1: Set up LinkedIn Ads

-1. [Log in to LinkedIn](https://developer.linkedin.com/) with a developer account.
+1. [Login to LinkedIn](https://developer.linkedin.com/) with a developer account.
 2. Click the **Create App** icon on the center of the page or [use here](https://www.linkedin.com/developers/apps).
 Fill in the required fields:
    <ol type=" I">
     <li>For <b>App Name</b>, enter a name.</li>